Lover of The Outdoors

 Flame Retardant Chemicals

 Flame retardants (FRs) are used to lower the flammability of textiles and polymers.
-They’re often added to items that must comply with rigorous fire safety rules, including building materials, furniture, mattresses, infant products, and electronics.
+They’re often added to items that comply with rigorous fire safety rules, including building materials, furniture, mattresses, infant products, and electronics.

 Flame retardants (FRs) are commonly used in textiles or polymer fabrics to protect against flammability.
 These are typically used for the use of products that can be vulnerable to fire and must adhere to strict fire-safety laws, including furniture and mattresses as well as electronic products.